Hi-Tops Video: History

-The company was initially ran by Heron president Stephen Diener, with two executives hired from Family Home Entertainment, Wendy Moss, who served as sales/marketing vice president and programming/production vice president Nancy Steingard.
+The company was initially run by Heron president Stephen Diener, with many of the other executive positions filled by people who had previously worked for rival Family Home Entertainment.

-On July 30, 1986, Hi-Tops Video hired more International Video Entertainment executives to join the studio, which included David Donaldson, who was administrative director of the studio, Robin Gherletter, who was creative director of the studio, Pamela Wah-Smith, who was the programming and administrations and coordinator, and Amy Miller, who was the sales and marketing coordinator of the studio, and Moss said that Hi-Tops would not attempting to raid IVE and FHE, but rather is able to offer these workers good career moves at a time when they're looking for a change.

-On August 27, 1986, Hi-Tops Video inked an agreement with Worlds of Wonder to release animated programs based on WOW's teddy bear Teddy Ruxpin, and the deal would cover episodes of a planned animated syndicated cartoon, made-for-video animated educational titles that would star Ruxpin, and other characters that would not be introduced yet by the toy manufacturer.

-In 1987, Hi-Tops inked a partnership with MTS Entertainment, the television syndicator to handle distribution rights to the two Barbie specials, produced by DIC Entertainment, as well as the first 26 episodes of the show Captain Power and the Soldiers of the Future, with the anticipation that Hi-Tops would release the first Captain Power video shortly after the first television premiere, which was priced in the $14-24.95 range, and which also included was a full-length Captain Power feature.
+Deals made by Hi-Tops included a partnership with Worlds of Wonder to distribute Teddy Ruxpin tapes, and a deal with MTS Entertainment (the newly-formed television syndication arm of Mattel) for videos featuring Captain Power and the Soldiers of the Future, as well as the two Barbie specials produced by DIC Entertainment during this period (Barbie and the Rockers and Barbie and the Sensations).

-Outside of the United States and Canada, Hi-Tops Video releases were distributed by other companies, examples being VPD (Video Program Distributors) in the United Kingdom and Family Home Entertainment in Australia (not related to the Lionsgate-owned company of the same name).
-(However, in Canada, some Hi-Tops Video releases were distributed by Astral Video, a now-defunct subsidiary of the present-day Astral Media.)
+Outside of the United States and Canada, Hi-Tops Video releases were distributed by other companies, examples being Video Program Distributors in the United Kingdom (rights to Hi-Tops content in the UK were later assumed by Channel 5 Video, a joint-venture of Heron and PolyGram Video) and Family Home Entertainment in Australia (not related to the Lionsgate-owned company of the same name).
+In Canada, some Hi-Tops Video releases were distributed by Astral Video, a now-defunct subsidiary of the present-day Astral Media.

 In 1990, Video Treasures assumed distribution of Hi-Tops Video titles.
+Shortly afterwards, Media/Heron began seeking a buyer for the assets of Hi-Tops.
 In July 1991, Western Publishing acquired Hi-Tops Video from Heron Communications.
-Golden Book Video obtained rights to 60 yet to be released Hi-Tops Video titles, while previous titles would continue to be distributed by Video Treasures.
+Golden Book Video obtained rights to 60 yet to be released Hi-Tops Video titles, while previous titles were distributed by Video Treasures.
 Lightyear Entertainment moved its Stories to Remember series to BMG Video as a result of the sale.